adrianschrader/cassy-charts/README.md

 ```

 ## Usage
-Prints help text with usage instructions and the link to the guthub repository.
+Prints help text with usage instructions and the link to the github repository.
 ``` bash
 python cassy-charts.py -h
 python cassy-charts.py --help